-During a product’s design/development lifecycle the time will inevitably come for prototype generation.
-Traditionally this process is both time-consuming and expensive.
+During a product’s design and development lifecycle, the time for prototype generation will inevitably come.
+Traditionally, this process has been both time-consuming and expensive.

-Prototype machined parts – even if created on a CNC machine tool – have a low benefit-to-effort ratio due to the fact that all of the programming is done for potentially just a few parts (hence the time factor).
-The parts also cannot be produced with any of the economies of scale that are typically realized by production operations (the cost factor).
+Prototype machined parts – even if created on a CNC machine tool – have a low benefit-to-effort ratio since all of the programming is done for potentially just a few parts (hence the time factor).
+The parts also cannot be produced with the economies of scale that are typically realized by production operations (the cost factor).

-A central component of rapid prototyping is 3D printing, which can be simply defined as: “…any of various processes in which material is joined or solidified under computer control to create a three-dimensional object, with the material being added together (such as liquid molecules or powder grains being fused together).”
+A central component of rapid prototyping is 3D printing.
+3D printing is the various processes in which material is joined or solidified under computer control to create a 3D object, with the material being added together (such as liquid molecules or powder grains being fused together).

 Since all of these processes “start with nothing” and progressively build the physical model, they are referred to as additive (in contrast to subtractive processes such as traditional machining).

-By utilizing a technology that includes using a laser guided by two mirrors (X and Y coordinates) through a bath of photopolymer resin, SLA allows the individual layers to be stacked on top of each other where they adhere to each other.
+By using two mirrors (X and Y coordinates) to guide a laser beam through a bath of photopolymer resin, SLA builds successive layers of an object on top of each other.

-The typical layer thickness averages 0.004” but can go as low as 0.002” to allow finer precision (note: this level of precision is common with almost all 3D printing processes, with some even more accurate).
-The high level of accuracy enables the production of meticulously detailed models and complex part designs with a smooth surface finish.
+The typical layer thickness averages 0.004” but can go as low as 0.002” to allow finer precision.
+(Note: This level of precision is common with almost all 3D printing processes; some printers are capable of even higher resolution than this.)
+The high level of accuracy enables the production of meticulously detailed models and complex parts designs with a smooth surface finish.
 Cost is manageable as it is a widely used solution.

-While the parts created by SLA are normally perfect for determining form, fit, and function, they may not be the most durable due to the types of materials that can be used.
+While the parts created by SLA are generally perfect for determining form, fit, and function, they may not be the most durable due to the types of materials utilized.
 They can be sensitive to UV and humidity as well.
 Stereolithography 3D printing services are available for you at Cad Crowd.

 SLS uses a pulsed laser across a layer of powder containing nylon.
 The laser draws the pattern of the 3D model layer across the surface and fuses the material together; a new layer of powder is then deposited (typically by a roller), and the process repeats.

-By using nylon and engineering grade thermoplastics, the parts generated from SLS tend to be more robust and durable than those generated by SLA.
-Surface finish can be an issue though, as the process lends itself to producing a somewhat “sandy” or “grainy” finish that could potentially lead to issues with repeated functional testing.
+By using nylon and engineering-grade thermoplastics, the parts generated from SLS tend to be more robust and durable than those made using SLA.
+Surface finish can be an issue, though, as the process lends itself to producing a somewhat “sandy” or “grainy” finish that could potentially lead to problems with repeated functional testing.

-The process used by DMLS is extremely similar to that of SLS, in that a laser is used across a powder bed to create the individual layers.
+The process used by DMLS is very similar to that of SLS, in that a laser is focused on a powder bed.
+The heat of the laser beam fuses (sinters) the powder in successive layers until the object is completed.
 The biggest difference is that DMLS uses metal-based powders instead of nylon or other plastics.

-The laser actually melts the powder as each layer is created so, from a structural standpoint, the parts can almost be considered as tough as a metal part created by CNC machining.
-It can also be used to take advantage of the nature of 3D printing technology, in that internal details can be created that subtractive processes cannot be used to generate.
+The laser actually melts the powder as each layer is created, so from a structural standpoint, the parts can almost be considered as tough as a metal part created by CNC machining.
+Another advantage of DMLS printing technology is that it can be used to create internal details that subtractive processes cannot.

 As with SLS, the surface finish can be a bit on the rougher side, so post-machining may have to be done depending on the intent of the part.
 It also isn’t necessarily a fast process, which can lead to higher costs if numerous parts are to be printed.

-With FDM a thermoplastic resin is mostly melted and deposited in small “strings” of material coming from an extrusion nozzle that traverses in X and Y directions.
-The strings are deposited adjacent to each other to create the 3D model layer.
+With FDM, a thermoplastic resin filament is mainly deposited in small “strings” of material from an extrusion nozzle that traverses in X and Y directions.
+The strings are deposited adjacent to each other, and successive layers are built up to create the completed 3D model.

 Pricing is competitive, and a relatively high level of detail can be obtained, but the parts may not be as strong as those generated by other technologies.
 They also have a relatively poor finish due to the nature of the strings, and it tends to be a slower process.